wkeebs/pokedexcli/README.md

 # Pokedex CLI

-This is a simple cli application I wrote in Go to interact with the Pokemon API!
+This is a simple cli application I wrote in Go to interact with the [PokéAPI](https://pokeapi.co/docs/v2#pokemon)!

 The available commands are: